JamesLouie/handbook-pages/docs/excelling-in-the-workplace/fundamentals-code.md

 Tons of good information in this [article](https://towardsdatascience.com/why-developers-are-falling-in-love-with-functional-programming-13514df4048e), and much more on the internet about how functional programming can reduce side effects.

 In the field I generally think there is room for both object oriented and functional programming, and they are both tools for you to create good code.
 The real secret is to know in what situations they apply to and what is better for your team.

+## Write Code that Has Value

+There is a lot of theory and philosophy in this section, but the ultimately good code is something that has produces value.
+You'll hear time and time again how many of these super successful tech firms are held up by some old monster of a code they built back when they were starting out that runs the core part of their business.
+It might not be the most artistic code you've ever seen, but what is create crucial value and it works - and that's all it really needs to do.